EducationalTestingService/prmse-simulations/README.md

 ### Running your own simulations

-If you are intereted in running your own PRMSE simulations, you need to:
+If you are interested in running your own PRMSE simulations, you need to:

 1. Edit the [`dataset.json`](notebooks/dataset.json) file to change any of the following dataset-specific settings:
     - the number of responses in the dataset (`num_responses`)